Canada's Arctic Council Chairmanship

 The Arctic Council is working to ensure that Arctic development takes place responsibly.
 Businesses in the Arctic will play a strong role in building a sustainable and economically vibrant future for the region.

-Establishing a Circumpolar Business Forum will foster circumpolar economic development and provide opportunities for business to engage with the Arctic Council.
+Establishing [a circumpolar business forum] OR [an Arctic Economic Council] will foster circumpolar economic development and provide opportunities for business to engage with the Arctic Council.

 As activity in the region increases, Arctic states are cooperating to protect the marine environment and the livelihoods of Northern peoples.